-I currently work two days a week at Weedons.
+I currently work four days a week with the New Entrants in Room 6 at Weedons.

 Hi there!
 After 14 years of full-time teaching at Weedons, most of it in Room 4, I have slotted into a part-time role which I love.

-I take new entrants every Friday (who keep me on my toes) and then do teachers’ classroom release time on one other day a week, keeping me in touch with all the students whom I know well.
+I cover the teachers’ classroom release time two days a week, keeping me in touch with all the students whom I know well.

 Weedons is a special school with a truly unique character.
 It’s also a happy and friendly school with many caring and empathetic students; parents are hugely supportive and fully involved with the life of the school.
 We have lots of fun, especially on dress-up days (my personal favourite!)

-Most of my teaching has been in the senior school, although I am enjoying my work with all levels as I relieve in several schools around Rolleston area.
+Most of my teaching has been in the senior school, although I am enjoying with the younger students.

-Weedons is a lovely school; the children are lucky to have such a wonderful staff, supportive community and a fantastic environment for their education!
+Weedons is a lovely school; the children are very lucky to have such a wonderful staff, supportive community, and a fantastic environment for their education!